Rustic Dutch Apple Pie

 - In a medium mixing bowl, add all crumb topping ingredients.
 Using a pastry cutter or your fingers, cut up the butter into the flour mixture.
 You want it nice and crumbly.
 Top pie and gently press into apples.

 - Bake for about 45 to 50 minutes.
 If the crumble crust is getting too brown, cover lightly with tin foil and continue to bake.
-Check for doneness with a knife or fork that the apples are fork tender.
+Check to see that the pie is done by poking with a knife or fork to feel that the apples are fork tender.
 Let cool for about 30 minutes to set up.